Updated June 2026

 - Starting in a plank position, spread your hands out to around shoulder width.
 Maintain a straight body posture from head to heels.

-- Keep your elbows close to your sides while bending them to lower your body to the floor till your chest is barely off the ground.
+- Keep your elbows close to your sides while bending them to lower your body to the floor until your chest is barely off the ground.

 - Keeping your body straight, push through the chest and triceps to raise yourself back up to the beginning position.